shawinder/shawinder.github.io/resume/README.md

  - Using Azure DevOps for build/deployment of ReactJS and .NET Core base projects.
  - Migrating existing modules/libraries from .NET to .NET Core 2.0, to be consumed by both .NET and .NET core based projects.
  - Building a scaffolding for a React + Svelte project to be utilized by multiple teams contributing to the same codebase.
- - Helping various teams to meet deadlines and get projects done on time and under budget.
  - Adding Docker support for the Frontend project to make it compatible with Azure pipelines build solutions.

 **Freelance | IT Developer | Consultant** @ Multiple Companies _(Aug 2018 - Present)_ <br>